Larry Colton: Southern League

 Colton's 2013 book Southern League tells the story of the 1964 Birmingham Barons, the first integrated professional baseball team in Alabama, in the context of the Civil Rights Movement and the struggle for racial equality.
 The explores both the pennant race and Birmingham's complicated racial past, and the team's relationship with its young manager, Haywood Sullivan, a white Alabamian who went on to own the Boston Red Sox.
 Richard Ben Cramer wrote of Southern League: "When I read Counting Coup, I was staggered by Larry Colton's ability to persuade a group of high school girls to share their heart's secrets, so I am not surprised that for Southern League he could get a bunch of aging baseball players to remember the hopes and fears of their minor league days.
 The breadth of Colton's reporting here, placing the Birmingham Barons' 1964 season squarely into the context of the civil rights era, is a narrative tour de force."

 Personal life

 In 1965, Colton married Denise Loder, daughter of the actress Hedy Lamarr.
 He has been married a total of four times.
-His daughter Wendy Colton is from his marriage to Loder, and his daughter Sarah Colton (Now Sarah Colton Seibel) is from his marriage to Katherine Jeffcott.
-Larry has three grandchildren.
+He has a daughter from his marriage to Loder, and a daughter from his marriage to Katherine Jeffcott.
+Colton has three grandchildren.